Flag_of_Alabama.svg

 About

-ALDOR considers contact and the filing or payment of returns on a tax-by-tax basis, so if a taxpayer has been contacted or filed or paid a return for one type of tax, it will not disqualify the taxpayer from entering the program for other tax types.
+ALDOR considers contact and the filing or payment of returns on a tax-by-tax basis, so if you have been contacted, filed, or paid a return for one type of tax, it will not disqualify you from entering the program for other tax types.

 Entering Into a Voluntary Disclosure Agreement

 The Voluntary Disclosure process is managed through the My Alabama Taxes portal.
-Business taxpayers or their representatives who wish to enter into a Voluntary Disclosure Agreement should review the following information and submit an application through My Alabama Taxes.
+If you or your representatives wish to enter into a Voluntary Disclosure Agreement, then review the following information and submit an application through My Alabama Taxes.

 Taxes Eligible for a Voluntary Disclosure Agreement